-There will always be sensitive or controversial issues in the field of RHSE.
+There will always be sensitive or controversial issues in the field of RSE.
 These may be matter of maturity, of personal involvement or experience of children, of disagreement with the official teaching of the Church, of illegal activity y or other doubtful, dubious or harmful activity.
 The governors believe that children are best educated, protected from harm and exploitation by discussing such issues openly within the context of the RSE programme.
 The use of ground rules, negotiated between teachers and pupils, will help to create a supportive climate for discussion.
-(See also Relationships Education, Relationships and Sex Education (RSE) and Health Education, Managing difficult

-(See also Relationships Education, Relationships and Sex Education (RSE) and Health Education, Managing difficul questions, Page 23 for more detail)
+(See also Relationships Education, Relationships and Sex Education (RSE) and Health Education, Managing difficult questions, Page 23 for more detail)